Poor Thing: Keyshia Cole’s Ex Says His “Heart Is Broken” Over Their Split

 Keyshia Cole and Niko Khale are no longer a couple and the separation is breaking the 24-year-old’s heart.

-Up until recently, fans speculated that Niko, who is the father of Keyshia Cole’s young son was out of the picture.
-Fans got clues from Keyshias IG profile after she removed images of her ex off of her page, then change her bio to represent herself as a mother of two with no mention of being in a relationship.
+Up until recently, fans speculated that Niko Khale, who is the father of Keyshia Cole’s youngest son, was out of the picture.
+Fans got clues from Keyshia’s IG profile after she removed images of her ex off of her page, then changed her bio to represent herself as a mother of two with no mention of being in a relationship.

 Well, a concerned fan left a comment to Niko on Instagram, urging him to work things out with his famous ex and he confirmed the split and also had this to say: